 - Get down to nuts and bolts planning that includes covering all bases: marketing, customer service, PR, and anything else that contributes to this effort.
 Empower teams to work independently on the same set of shared goals.
 Schedule update meetings that bring people together review plans, and identify problems.

 - Devise a brand playbook that includes these components: a clear vision, value propositions for key targets, brand personality, character, voice, and experiences—each should be packed with what the Killer marketers call “emotional and functional reasons to believe” in the brand.

 While brand brainiacs disagree on the number of ways brand activation can be measured, there are 6 you can take to the bank that proves you did everything (or most things) right while developing and implementing your brand activation campaign:

 - Customer acquisition: An increase in revenues and sales numbers following your brand activation efforts is a sure sign that you did something right.

 - Live Consumer engagement.
 It’s the easiest way of all to determine how customers reacted to your brand activation campaign.
-If you’ve inspired, excited and engaged your target audience, you’ve done your job.
+If you’re inspired, excited, and engaged with your target audience, you’ve done your job.
 Bravo.
-Take what you’ve learned and make your next campaign even better!
+Take what you’ve learned and made your next campaign even better!